wowwish/functional-programming-with-scala/Notes/Week1.md

   if (b == 0) a else gcd(b, a % b)
 ```

 This will make the compiler to issue a warning if the `gcd` function implementation is not _tail recursive_.
-Even if the `@tailrec` annotation is not used, the compiler will try to optimise the `gcd` function to be _tail recursive_, but you won't get an error as a check for you that `gcd` is _tail recursive_
+Even if the `@tailrec` annotation is not used, the compiler will try to optimise the `gcd` function to be _tail recursive_, but you won't get an error as a check for you that `gcd` is _tail recursive_.